AustinCodingAcademy/student-gitbook/FSWD-CSHARPDOTNET.md

 ## 321 C# .NET Full Stack

 #### Subject Description
 The purpose of this subject is to teach students how to build modern web apps utilizing the .NET framework and associated technologies.
-Upon completion, students will be prepared to begin working as full stack web developer.
+Upon completion, students will be prepared to begin working as a full stack web developer.

 #### Subject Hours
 50 Course Hours